slashadmin/dotfiles/README.md

 iTerm 2 Theme [Solarized Dark](https://github.com/altercation/solarized/tree/master/iterm2-colors-solarized).
 In order for this theme to render correctly, you will need a [Powerline-patched font](https://github.com/powerline/fonts).

+For VIM I use the Font [Fira Code](https://github.com/tonsky/FiraCode).

 ## topical

 Everything's built around topic areas.
 If you're adding a new area to your